MicrosoftDocs/azure-docs/articles/machine-learning/service/tutorial-pipeline-schedule.md

 In this page you can see summary information about all the pipelines in the Workspace: names, descriptions, status, and so forth.

-You can drill in for more information by clicking on your pipeline:
+You can drill in by clicking on your pipeline:

 ![Pipeline detail page in Workspace](media/tutorial-pipeline-schedule/pipeline-details.png)